 TLSv1.2.
 Because TLSv1.3 encrypts certificate information that was not encrypted in previous TLS versions, the firewall can’t automatically add decryption exclusions based on certificate information, which affects some mobile applications.
 Therefore, if you enable TLSv1.3, the firewall may drop some mobile application traffic unless you create a No Decryption policy for that traffic.
 If you know the mobile applications you use for business, consider creating a separate Decryption policy and profile for those applications so that you can enable TLSv1.3 for all other traffic.

-Do not attach a No Decryption profile to Decryption policies for TLSv1.3 traffic that you don’t decrypt.
+Do not attach a No Decryption profile to Decryption policies for TLSv1.3 traffic that you don’t decrypt if you know that a particular policy controls only TLSv1.3 traffic.
 A change from previous TLS versions is that TLSv1.3 encrypts certificate information, so the firewall no longer has visibility into that data and therefore cannot block sessions with expired certificates or untrusted issuers, so the profile has no effect.
 (The firewall can perform certificate checks with TLSv1.2 and earlier because those protocols do not encrypt certificate information and you should apply a No Decryption profile to their traffic.)
-However, you should create a Decryption policy for TLSv1.3 traffic that you don’t decrypt because the firewall doesn’t log undecrypted traffic unless a Decryption policy controls that traffic.
+However, you can log undecrypted traffic of all types by enabling logging successful and unsuccessful TLS handshakes in the Decryption policy (logging unsuccessful TLS handshakes is enabled by default).

 When you allow unsupported modes in the SSL Protocol Settings Decryption Profile, the firewall automatically adds the traffic to the Local Decryption Exclusion Cache.
 The firewall still decrypts and inspects traffic that is downgraded from TLSv1.3 to TLSv1.2 and the